brunomachado37/plt/README.md

-random_ai           A match is played between 2 simple AI's heuristic_ai        A match is played between an intermediary AI and a simple AI 2_heuristic_ai      A match is played between 2 intermediary AI's help                Display all available arguments
+random_ai           A match is played between 2 simple AI's heuristic_ai        A match is played between an intermediary AI and a simple AI 2_heuristic_ai      A match is played between 2 intermediary AI's rollback            A match is played between 2 intermediary AI's for 10 turns.
+Then the match is displayed backwards deep_ai             A match is played between an advanced AI and an intermediary AI contest_heuristic   100 matches are played between an intermediary AI and a simple AI, without rendering contest_deep        100 matches are played between an advanced AI and an intermediary AI, without rendering help                Display all available arguments
 ```